McBrearty History, Family Crest & Coats of Arms

 - Daniel McBrearty, aged 6, who arrived in Saint John, New Brunswick aboard the ship "Zephyr" in 1833

-- Gay McBrearty, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1972 CITATION[CLOSE]
+- Gay McBrearty, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1972

 - Don McBrearty, Canadian Gemini Award winning, multiple Directors Guild of Canada and CableACE Award nominated film director